Burials are normally arranged by contacting a funeral director, though can be arranged independently by contacting us.

-If there is no Garden of Remembrance in the chosen cemetery, cremated remains are allocated within the cemetery, dependant on ground conditions.
+If there is no Garden of Remembrance in the chosen cemetery, cremated remains lairs are allocated within the cemetery, dependent on ground conditions.
 Most North Ayrshire cemeteries can accommodate a cremated remains lair.

 A cremated remains lair carries the same Exclusive Rights of Burial as a full burial lair but with the exception that interments are restricted to cremated remains.

-These lairs provides interments of up to 6 caskets.
+These lairs can accommodate up to 6 caskets of cremated remains.
 The caskets should be of a biodegradable material.

-The right to erect a memorial is provided, however the size may be restricted dependant on location.
+The right to erect a memorial is provided, however the size may be restricted dependent on location.